Maintenance immunosuppressive therapy in granulomatosis with polyangiitis and microscopic polyangiitis

 GOAL OF MAINTENANCE THERAPY

-After attainment of remission with initial immunosuppressive therapy, almost all patients with granulomatosis with polyangiitis (GPA) or microscopic polyangiitis (MPA) are switched to a maintenance regimen, most often azathioprine, rituximab, or methotrexate.
-Some may not require maintenance therapy, including those with drug-induced vasculitis and some who are MPO-antineutrophil cytoplasmic autoantibody (ANCA) positive and have a clinical remission after induction therapy.
-(See 'Patients with drug-induced ANCA' below and 'MPO-ANCA-positive patients' below.)
+After attainment of remission with initial immunosuppressive therapy, almost all patients with GPA or MPA are switched to a maintenance regimen, most often azathioprine, rituximab, or methotrexate.
+Some may not require maintenance therapy, including those with drug-induced vasculitis and some who are myeloperoxidase (MPO)-antineutrophil cytoplasmic autoantibody (ANCA) positive and have a clinical remission after induction therapy for their initial presentation with vasculitis.
+(See 'Patients with drug-induced ANCA-associated vasculitis' below and 'MPO-ANCA-positive patients' below.)

 - Falk RJ, Gross WL, Guillevin L, et al. Granulomatosis with polyangiitis (Wegener's): an alternative name for Wegener's granulomatosis.
 J Am Soc Nephrol 2011; 22:587.